elmika/technical-test/README.md

     - Code identation review and fix made available (needs php installed locally).

 - Further possible steps:
-    - Value objects could be introduced as attributes, especially for emails and country codes.
+    - Introduce Value objects: uuid, emails, country codes, etc.
-    - Introduce caching strategy to retrieve csv (retrieve header with HEAD request and see if newer version has been published)
+    - Introduce acceptance tests with Behat
     - Move ordering logic into Criteria.
-    - Define app (&domain) specific exceptions, introduce corresponding exception handling
+    - Exception handling: Define app (&domain) specific exceptions
-    - Set up proper nginx server in the Docker container.
-Configure to run with symfony.
+    - Docker setup: Set up proper nginx server to work with Symfony.
-    - Introduce acceptance tests with Behat
+    - Introduce caching strategy to retrieve csv (retrieve header with HEAD request and see if newer version has been published)
-    - Move controllers in Infrastructure folder
+    - Fork and see how we can use Tactician to introduce CQRS.